Victor Scheinman: PUMA and Unimation

 While studying at Stanford, Scheinman was awarded a fellowship sponsored by George Devol, the inventor of the Unimate, the first industrial robot.
 Scheinman traveled with Devol and Joe Engelberger to Unimation and several of its customers, observing robot applications, including loading and unloading machines, handling material, and early attempts to do spot welding.
 These early robots were hydraulic and programmed by teaching the robot a series of individual points that the robot would repeat each cycle.
-Some path control could be achieved by defining many intermediated points, but true path following was not possible.
+Some path control could be achieved by defining many intermediate points, but true path following was not possible.

 The Vicarm and its controller were small enough to be portable and Scheinman brought one to Unimation and set it up on Engelberger's desk, demonstrating the true path control that Unimation's robots could not achieve.
 He also brought an arm to an early robot trade show at the University of Illinois, but was told it was a toy and could not be in the show, so he set it up on the front steps with an extension cord for power, attracting many researchers who understood its programmability advantage.
 Engelberger then invited him to bring the robot into his Unimation booth at the show.

 Scheinman was then approached by General Motors (GM) who wanted a bigger version of his arm for a robotic assembly concept they were developing, but were concerned about his small company's ability to supply them, encouraging Scheinman to find a larger partner.
 In 1977, Scheinman sold his design to Unimation, who further developed it, with support from GM, as the Programmable Universal Machine for Assembly (PUMA).
 He served for a couple of years as General Manager of Unimation's West Coast division.